vinc/moros/doc/index.md

 ![screenshot](images/edit.png)

-It has a [network stack](network.md) with two drivers for RTL8139 and PCNET
+It has a [network stack](network.md) with drivers for Intel PRO/1000, RTL8139, and PCNET cards:
-cards:

 ![screenshot](images/network.png)